-With an average 300 days of sunshine and low humidity (arid land), hot and dry climates are commonly found throughout Namibia’s regions.
-The better times to travel will vary on location, with the interior being particularly hot in Summer (December through April).
-Fluctuations during a season (or day) can feel typical.
-The northeast (The Caprivi Strip) has the highest rainfall with 600-800 millimeters falling annually.
-Here, the humidity will also be higher due to its tropical climate.
-Between the Kalahari in the east and the Namib Desert in the west, capital Windhoek rests in its center.
-Given its altitude (5577 on average), you’ll experience moderate temperatures of 20 Celsius on average.
+With an average 300 days of sunshine and low humidity, hot and dry climates are commonly found throughout Namibia.
+The better times to travel will vary on location, with the interior being particularly hot in December until April.
+The Caprivi Strip has the highest rainfall with 600-800 millimetres falling annually.
+The humidity will also be higher due to a tropical climate.
+Between the Kalahari in the east and the Namib Desert in the west, capital Windhoek rests in its centre.
+Given its altitude of 5,577 on average, you’ll experience moderate temperatures of 20 Celsius on average.
 If you’re visiting Namibia for safari’s then pleasantly warm weather from April through October make it an ideal time for wildlife viewing.
-There is little to zero rain during the winter months (June through September), and cooler evenings can be found in June.
+There is little to zero rain during the winter months and cooler evenings can be found in June.
 Ask your Tourlane travel expert the best time to travel to Namibia for your tailor-made holiday.

 Individually designed dream trips